Skip to main content Skip to search Skip to main navigation

 Summary

 The sheet and tiller are there for a reason, and both should be used, especially in strong winds, to work in balance.
-By consistently adjusting both, with one pushing and the other pulling, you maintain full control in all wind conditions.
+By consistently adjusting both, with one hand pushing and the other easing, you maintain full control in all wind conditions.